gennadiy-gaysha/portfolio_project_2/README.md

 ### Testing User Stories

-* As a player, I want that the game's website is simple to explore and use.
+ - As a player, I want the game's website to be simple to explore and use so that I can quickly find information about the game and start playing.
     - All buttons have labels corresponding to their functional purpose.
     - The information bar in the [Playing area](#play-panel) informs the User about the number of remaining throws or asks the User to record the current score after using all attempts.

-* As a player, I wish for the game to be entertaining and captivating.
+ - As a player, I wish for the game to be entertaining and captivating so that I can enjoy my gaming experience and feel motivated to keep playing.
     - Bright complementary colors and retro design immerse the User in the atmosphere of the 80s, when computer games were just starting to appear.
     - The simplicity of the design doesn't distract the User from unnecessary details and allows them to focus directly on the game.
     - Sound effects create a lively atmosphere.